NORTHERN MICHIGAN UNIVERSITY

 RECONVENE -- Chair Roberts reconvened the meeting at 10:45 a.m.

 Mr. Cloyd, Chair of the Executive Committee, reported on the meeting held on Thursday,

-Mr. Ziegler, Chair of the Recruitment and Retention Committee, reported on the meetings held on July 8 and July 16, 2008.
-(Addendums #7 and #8)
+Mr. Ziegler, Chair of the ad hoc Recruitment and Retention Committee, reported on the meeting held on July 8, 2010.
+(Addendum #6)

 APPOINTMENT OF AD HOC NOMINATING COMMITTEE

 Chair Roberts announced the appointments to the Ad Hoc Nominating Committee as follows: